Love of Allah And The True Spirit of Islam in Young at Heart:

 The importance of pondering over the Signs of Allah is understated and yet so invaluable.
-There are so many things around us to remind us of our Creator. and it is up to us to stimulate a child’s mind to find opportunities to contemplate Allah’s signs in everyday tasks and conversations – whether it’s discussing the weather, eating breakfast, or stuck in traffic on the school run.
-Soon your child will be pointing out all the signs of Allah in many of their conversations.
+There are so many things around us to remind us of our Creator.
+It is up to us to stimulate a child’s mind to find opportunities to contemplate Allah’s signs in everyday tasks and conversations.
+Whether it’s discussing the weather, eating breakfast, or stuck in traffic on the school run, soon, your child will be pointing out all the signs of Allah in many of their conversations.

-Your child playing with his favorite wooden train.
+Your child is playing with his favorite wooden train.
 Ask him/her, “What is your toy made of?”

 Then Suggest different materials, and then conclude: “The toy is made of wood.”

 You can then ask them, “where does the wood come from?”

 Again, discuss different places and then conclude: “wood comes from trees.”